Welcome back to our Snapshots Series. A feature designed to give you a visual snapshot of our favourite locations across the globe.

 Scroll down and you’ll soon realise why this part of New Zealand’s South Island stole my heart.

-Renting a jet ski from the team at Torque Marine and launching in Lake Hawea early one morning just as the sun was rising over the surrounding peaks, we followed the main body of the lake 35km to it’s most northerly tip.
+Renting a jet ski and launching in Lake Hawea early one morning just as the sun was rising over the surrounding peaks, we followed the main body of the lake 35km to it’s most northerly tip.

 Our reward was an alpine nirvana uninhabited and undisturbed.